MPL Koha Patch

 Because a patron’s library card number is used for their OPAC username, this feature automatically enters the OPAC login when a barcode is scanned into the barcode field.

 Lookup “sort 1” (PSTAT)

 This feature will attempt to automatically enter the zipcode and PSTAT for any address.
 It is important to ensure that the street address, city, and state abbreviation are entered and correctly spelled.
 It starts with the most recent census data, and falls back on the 2010 census data.
 This will look up the census tract number for Madison address, and the county subdivision for addresses both within and outside SCLS.
-The cities of Middleton, Monona, and Sun Prairie and and parts of Verona select the PSTAT based on the patron’s aldermanic district.
-With future updates, the city of Verona will be fully supported.
+The cities of Middleton, Monona, Sun Prairie, and Verona select the PSTAT based on the patron’s aldermanic district.

 You also have the option to find the SCLS location that is geographically closest to the patron’s address.
 You may search among the MPL locations, within one of the seven counties, or within SCLS as a whole.
 This is particularly useful for reciprocal library patrons or those who have recently moved.

 This feature automatically selects the “Digests Only” checkbox (when applicable) and sets the advance notice options to “2” (days) when checking the email column of the patron notification option list.

 This feature forces staff to select either the “Due Date” or “Advance Notice” notification options, but not both, in order to avoid messaging conflicts resulting in the failure to send any notification.